arrayfire/afQuantumSim/README.md

 Currently supports the simulation of up to 30 qubits (theoretically), but has only been tested up to 13 qubits.

+## Requirements

+### ArrayFire
+It requires at least C++14 and ArrayFire 3.8 is sufficient to run.
 It has been tested to run correctly with ArrayFire CPU and ArrayFire OpenCL.

-It requires at least C++14 and ArrayFire 3.8 is sufficient to run.
+### NLOPT
+It requires the lastest version of NLOPT optimization library for the Variational Quantum Eigensolvers optimizers

 ## To Do